aprovecharLab/vermont-political-candidate-archive/organizations/README.md

-This folder contains summaries of polital parties and orgainization platforms referenced across analyses.
+This folder contains summaries of political parties and organization platforms referenced across analyses.